Using solid cologne and perfume, requires only a few simple steps:

 By contrast, the scents in solid colognes get absorbed in your skin or hair and the scent they project sticks much closer to the surface where they were applied.

-This means the scent doesn’t carry as far as traditional colognes, but is more potent at the skin or hair level.
+This means the scent doesn’t carry as far as traditional colognes, especially expensive colognes such as Creed, but is more potent at the skin or hair level.

 Solid colognes last longer on the skin